Moshe Hauer: Personal life and death

 Israeli Minister of Diaspora Affairs Amichai Chikli said "I don't use the term 'righteous' often, but in my opinion, Rabbi Moshe Hauer was a righteous man.
 He was an exceptional Jewish leader and scholar, who guided many with wisdom, courage and deep humility.
 Nothing concerned Hauer more than instilling love of Torah, of Israel and of the Land of Israel in Jewish children.
 I was very privileged to work alongside him."
 Minister of Finance Bezalel Smotrich posted on Twitter that Hauer was a "unique man" and was "committed with all his might to the Jewish people and their unity, to the State of Israel and the connection between it and Diaspora Jewry".

 US Senator Josh Hawley said that he was "deeply grieved by the death of my friend, Rabbi Moshe Hauer, leader of the Orthodox Union.
 His sudden death is a tremendous loss to America and to friends of Israel everywhere.
 Rabbi Moshe was a man of remarkable integrity and kindness and also foresighted leadership.
 He was a true and dear friend to me.
 Erin and I are praying the grace of the Lord for his family and the many people whose lives he touched."

 New York Governor Kathy Hochul posted her condolences on Twitter, calling Hauer "a beloved leader and educator in the Jewish community."
 New York attorney general Letitia James posted her condolences on Twitter.

+Yonoson Rosenblum is writing a biography of Hauer as of 2026.